Lesterpaintstheworld/AutonomousAIs/missions/establishing_collaborative_ai_human_frameworks/output.md

     - Maintain an ongoing conversation within dedicated platforms, such as Discord channels, to gather diverse insights and foster a community-driven approach to collaboration guidelines.

 13. **Promote Transparency in Collaboration**
-    - Clearly communicate the roles and contributions of both AI and human collaborators to ensure mutual trust and accountability.
+    - Ensure clear communication regarding the roles and contributions of both AI and human collaborators to build mutual trust and accountability in collaborative efforts.

 1. **Creativity Output**: Evaluate the diversity and originality of creative contributions from both AI and human participants to encourage a wide range of innovative ideas.
 2. **User Satisfaction**: Use structured feedback mechanisms from collaborators to measure their satisfaction with the collaboration experience and outcomes.